Case: 3D printed super duplex steel - the offshore impeller reinvented

-Equinor is the global energy company determined to be the energy supplier of the future.
-Super duplex stainless steel is the materials family whose properties constitute a game-changer to the offshore and marine industries.
-Now, Sandvik Additive Manufacturing proudly presents Osprey® 2507-AM super-duplex powder, combining the mechanical properties of super-duplex steel with the design freedom of 3D printing, resulting in a pallet-teasing sample of the difference additive manufacturing could make on - and under - the sea.
+Equinor is the energy giant determined to be the energy supplier of the future.
+Super-duplex stainless steel is the materials family whose properties are a superior fit for the demanding offshore and marine industries.
+Sandvik is the first company on the market to successfully 3D print super duplex components at a standard that doesn’t just meet, but outperforms that of several traditionally manufactured counterparts.
+The result is a pallet-teasing sample of the impact super duplex and AM could have on – and under – the sea.

 Sandvik is a key manufacturer and developer for materials used in our systems.
-It’s essential to exploit and develop the 3D capabilities of the major oil & gas alloys, including super-duplex stainless steel.
+It’s essential to exploit and develop the 3D capabilities of the major oil and gas alloys, including super-duplex stainless steel.

 Sandvik has been driving the materials evolution for almost 160 years.
 All the while delivering materials fit for use in the most demanding industries, it’s no exaggeration to say that creating customized materials that fit the need of any business, is part of our DNA.
 We could ask you to imagine the impact this fact could have - but there’s no need for that.
-Instead we give you: the 3D-printed impeller in Osprey® 2507-AM super-duplex powder.
-Rather modest in appearance, impellers are inverted propellers often found in shafts, valves, and casings, where they typically drive fluids through pipes – not seldomly so in a highly corrosive offshore- and marine environment.
+Instead we give you: the 3D printed impeller in Osprey® 2507-AM super-duplex powder.
+Rather modest in appearance, impellers are inverted propellers often found in shafts, valves, and casings, where they typically drive fluids through pipes – not seldomly so in highly corrosive offshore and marine environments.